Superactivation of the Asymptotic Zero-Error Classical Capacity of a Quantum Channel: Superactivation of the one-shot zero-error capacity

 then there exist channels $\chan_{1,2}$ which individually have zero one-shot zero-error capacity, but for which the joint channel $\chan_1\otimes\chan_2$ has non-zero zero-error capacity. \end{theorem}

-Our task, then, reduces to finding a subspace $S$ which satisfies the conditions of \cref{thm:S_conditions}.
+Our task, then, reduces to finding a subspace $S$ along with unitaries $U,V$ which satisfy the conditions of \cref{thm:S_conditions}.
 (The first two conditions are identical to those required in Ref.~\cite{rank_additivity}.
 The remainder arise from the additional conjugate-divisibility requirement, which rules out the explicit example constructed in that paper.)
 Using the ideas of Refs.~\cite{rank_additivity,Schmidt_rank_subspace}, it is not too hard to find an explicit example of a subspace satisfying \cref{thm:S_conditions}.
 For example, set

 and choose the matrix subspace $\mat(S_1)$ to be spanned by

 (The entries of the final four matrices are fairly arbitrary; they were essentially chosen by picking two different sets of four integers at random, and symmetrising.)